erebe/hmailfilter/README.md

 Managing rules with procmail is too cumbersome for me (especially if genericity is required).

-So instead, this programme will parse email's headers, use the associated rules, and print the destination folder for procmail to use it.
+So instead, this program will parse email's headers, use the associated rules, and print the destination folder for procmail to use it.

 You can see rule and filter examples in src/Main.